BrewBlox/brewblox-documentation/docs/user/system_upgrades.md

 brewblox-ctl update
 ```

-Your system is now configured exactly as it was before.
+Your system is now configured exactly as it was at the time of the snapshot.